CplJeebus/poolscore/README.md

 # Poolscore

-Sill app to keep track of pool scores.
+Simple app to keep track of pool scores.